feathersui/feathersui-starling/documentation/help/markdown/drawers.md

 drawers.leftDrawer = list;
 ```

 For simplicity, we're focusing on the left drawer for every code example.
-However, drawers may be placed on all four sides of the main content, so every property or method with the word “left” in the name will have a cousin with “top”, “right”, or “bottom” in the name.
+However, drawers may be placed on all four sides of the main content, so every property or method with the word "left" in the name will have a cousin with "top", "right", or "bottom" in the name.

 If you run the code right now, you will see the `StartScreen` displayed and nothing else.
 If you touch near the left edge of the `StartScreen`, you can drag to the right to reveal the list with the two screens.
 Select the Options item in the list, and the options screen will be displayed.
 Tap the main content to close the drawer.